 Yes, some of this information is ‘just’ cool but hard to leverage.
 However, some information can provide you with valuable insights.

 For example, you may find out that your left/right balance is different before and after a leg injury.

 This information will allow you to address any potential imbalance with a physiotherapist or a bike fitter to prevent further injuries.

 You can learn more about which type to choose in my comparison of single and dual-sided power meters.

 Power Meters FAQ

-I can promise you that a power meter will be one of the best cycling upgrades you make.
+I can promise you that a power meter will be one of your best cycling upgrades.

 Thanks to the data it provides, you can improve the effectiveness of your training and become a faster cyclist.

-But even if you are a hobby rider who doesn’t care about his performance, a power meter will bring you benefits.
+But a power meter will benefit you even if you are a hobby rider who doesn’t care about his performance.

 It will allow you to use your indoor trainer with cycling apps, so you will have more fun riding indoors.